oils-for-unix/oils/doc/ref/chap-special-var.md

 ### OILS_VERSION

-The version of Oil that is being run, e.g. `0.9.0`.
+The version of Oils that is being run, e.g. `0.9.0`.

 <!-- TODO: specify comparison algorithm. -->